rust-lang/rfcs/text/3081-multi-part-examples-in-rustdoc/index.md

 Doc-test related tags, such as `ignore` and `no-run` must be specified on the `split-start` block.
 Such tags specified on `split-continue` or `split-end` blocks will be ignored.

-Language is not automatically inherited from the one in the `split-start` block.
-If any part has a language tag that is different than the one in the `split-start`, the documentation will fail to build.
+If a language tag is present, it must be the first word in the info-string and must be present in all parts of the multi-part example.

 If `split-start` / `split-continue` / `split-end` blocks appear in an erroneous order, the documentation will fail to build.